 This component allows the learner to choose their own computing based problem to solve and they will create a program that solves the problem.
 This program could include an application, game or simple database.
 This will be assessed in the form of a project write up which will usually take place in the second year of the course.

-EDWARD TIMMINS, Subject Leader for Computer Science
+JUDITH DIXON, Subject Leader for Computer Science